Kalvar/ios-KRImageViewer/README.md

 ## Updated Logs

-V0.9 added a function to fit rotations. <br />
+V0.9.0 added a function to fit rotations. <br />
 V0.9.1 fixed bugs. <br />
 V0.9.5 fixed bugs. <br />
 V0.9.6 fixed an issue and added a variable named " doneButtonTitle ". <br />
-V0.9.7 fixed an issue and supported auto rotations.
+V0.9.7 fixed an issue and supported auto rotations. <br />
+V1.0.0 fixed a bug and added a new variable named " overCacheCountRelease " to control the cache-memory.

 ## Others